dstl/YAWNING-TITAN/docs/source/tutorials.rst

 The supplied notebooks are:

+* Using YawningTitanRun.ipynb
+    Demonstrates how to use the :class:`~yawning_titan.yawning_titan_run.YawningTitanRun` class.
-* Creating and playing as a Keyboard Agent.ipynb
+* Create a Network.ipynb
+    Demonstrates how to create a Network using the :class:`~yawning_titan.networks.network.Network` and :class:`~yawning_titan.networks.node.Node` classes.
-    Shows you how to create a Keyboard Agent that will allow you to be able to play the game yourself.
+* Creating and playing as a Keyboard Agent.ipynb Demonstrates how to create a Keyboard Agent that will allow you to be able to play the game yourself.
 * sb3/End to End Generic Env Example - Env Creation, Agent Train and Agent Rendering.ipynb Shows you how to create a custom environment from the very beginning and takes you through all the way to training the agent and then rendering its performance at the end.